 This part of Spain, being one of the lowest populated and least unspoilt regions, is in many respects pretty much unchanged from the days not so long ago when there were no roads and the only way of life was a rural self-sufficient one.
 Still there exists a vast array of diverse plant and wild life.
 Including 189 types of bird (for example: eagles/ hawks/ vultures/ peregrine falcon/ osprey/ kite/ kestrel/ owls/ and griffin).
 As well as the more usual other creatures: frog/ toad/ newt/ dragonfly/ butterfly/ salamander/ lizard/ otters/ snakes/ mongoose/ wild boar/ deer/ goats/ cattle/ pigs/ beech martens/ polecats/ genets/ weasels/ badgers/ bats/ wild sheep…..From the top of nearby peak San Cristobal you can see a 360 degree panorama that stretches as far as the coast (on a clear day) and Portugal.

-Bequeathed by a former resident, this small library of 2000+ books (in english mainly) is a veritable treasure trove, which hopefully will be open to the public very soon.
+The former bequeathed by a former resident and added to by english residents, this small library of 2000+ books in english is a veritable treasure trove.
+Part of the main library which has just been relocated and hopefully will be open to the public very soon.

 · Moroccan café AL ANDALUS

-The owners Malika (who is Moroccan) & Pepe (Spanish) have probably the best place in town for a drink/ snack, even a meal.
+The owners Malika (who is Moroccan) & Pepe (Spanish) have probably the best place in town for a drink/ snack, meal.
 Open every day and all day/ evening.
 The view from their terrace can’t be beaten.
-The Moroccan mint tea is to be recommended, and coffee is the Portuguese Delta brand (the best).
+Their Moroccan mint tea is to be recommended, and coffee is the Portuguese DELTA brand (the best).
 Opens at 9am.
-Earlier breakfasts (to suit any diet) can be arranged by phoning the day before (00 34 627 794 162), same for full meals.
+Earlier breakfasts (to suit any diet) can be arranged by phoning the day before (00 34 627 794 162), same goes for full meals.
 Vegetarian friendly.